 No. But just in case you want more downward-facing dog poses, here’s a downloadable yoga lesson plan with 30 variations of downward-facing dog pose.

 “Is it the fear of ending a yoga class too early or late?”

 Almost every yoga teacher has had the fear of ending their class too early or late.

 Here’s my easy peasy formula to brush the fear of ending a class too early or late under your yoga mat…

 I have what is called a Do Your Own Practice during the last 10 minutes of my class.
 It gives me a chance to walk around, observe, and give adjustments and praise.
 And it’s a wonderful way to never end a class too early or late.

 The “Do Your Own Practice” is like an insurance policy and get out of jail free card.

-On a side note, this 10 minute “Do Your Own Practice” at the END of a yoga class is also a great way to get students comfortable with practicing yoga “without a yoga teacher”.
-Why do you want your students to NOT be 100% dependant on your incredibly fabulous teaching instructions?
-Because a home yoga practice is the holy grail for students.
-Yoga teachers must do everything in their powers to help cultivate a home yoga practice.
+On a side note, this 10-minute “Do Your Own Practice” at the END of a yoga class is also a great way to get students comfortable with practising yoga “without a yoga teacher”.
+Why do you want your students to NOT be 100% dependent on your incredibly fabulous teaching instructions?
+Because a home yoga practice is the Holy Grail for students.
+Yoga teachers must do everything in their power to help cultivate a home yoga practice.
 It’s the greatest gift we can give our students.